 In it’s entirety the Turquoise Trail National Scenic Byway, including Sandia Crest Byway, is about 65 miles in length.
 I suggest 5 to 6 hours or more; this includes stops along the way for views, museums, galleries and restaurants.
 The main stretch of the Turquoise Trail in New Mexico, route 14, is about 50 miles.
 For this I suggest 2 to 4 hours for exploring the towns of Golden, Madrid and Los Cerrillos.

-What to See and Do on the Turquoise Trail, Including NM Route 536 Spur
+Turquoise Trail Attractions Including NM Route 536 Spur

 Where: 121 NM Route 536 (Sandia Crest Byway), Sandia Park, NM